Bytów Castle

-Bytów Castle is a gothic Teutonic castle and a former stronghold for Pomeranian dukes.
+Bytów Castle (Bytowski zamek; Bëtowsczi zómk) is a Gothic Teutonic castle and a former stronghold for Pomeranian dukes located in the town of Bytów, Poland.

 History

 Teutonic Castle

 The Teutonic Knights began building the castle in 1390 on a hill in southeast Bytów.
 Mikołaj Fellenstein directed the castle's construction works in 1398–1406.
 The castle was raised on the plan of a rectangle out of stone and brick with dimensions 49 metres by 70 metres.
 In the corners of the castle, three cylindrical and one square tower was built.
 The northwestern castle wing was a three-floor building that served as living quarters.
 The most important rooms were in this building, including the refectory, the chapel and the prosecutor's office.
 Warehouse space was located on the third floor.

 The castle's southwest wing housed a kitchen and food storage, and nearby stood a water well.
 The gate was raised from the northeastern side of the castle.
 Near the gate, were a moat and drawbridge that served as the entranceway.
 The four towers in each corner of the castle served as defensive structures, housing weaponry.

-The Kingdom of Poland under the command of Władysław Jagiełło seized by the castle in 1410.
+The Kingdom of Poland under the command of Władysław II Jagiełło (Jogaila) seized by the castle in 1410.